-Ever wanted to learn how to make that delicious gyoza that you get at the Japanese restaurant?
+Ever wanted to learn how to make that delicious pan fried gyoza that you get at the Japanese restaurant?
 Now you can make gourmet, gyoza (or dumplings), at home and impress your friends!

 We only lived next door to the Burnett clan for a very short 14 months, but I still consider them my neighbors.
 We have moved four times since our stint in Orlando, but when I tell people I am going to visit Scotty-B and the girls, I refer to them as my family.

 Not, my friends and their daughters, but my family.
 Grandma Machie is Scotty B’s Japanese mother and she makes the best gyoza, or Japanese Pan Fried Dumplings.
 Heidi so graciously introduced me to these tiny pockets of joy not long after they moved next door to us.